denizsari/cardiolive/CONTRIBUTING.md

-## 🚀 Contributing to CardioLive
+## 🚀 Contributing to Kardiyolive

-Thank you for your interest in contributing to CardioLive!
+Thank you for your interest in contributing to Kardiyolive!
 This document provides guidelines and instructions for contributing to our project.

 ## 📋 Table of Contents